CelineDknp/CodeDiffNG/LogDiffing.package/LogFile.class/README.md

-Object representing a log file.
+Concrete representation of a log file (Inherits from InputFile).
 Will read the file and simplify/extract the important informations from the logs.

 Constructor: LogFile with: "aLogFile.txt"
 Local vars:
-- sourceFile (String),
-- totalLine (when `extractLog` was run, total lines in original file)
 - interestLines (when `extractLog` was run, total extraced lines)
-- allPart (when `multipleFileCreation` was run, contains a dict with all parts and their lines)
-- allLogs

 Methods:
 - `fileContent`: returns the String content of full `sourceFile` file